uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_answer_question.png
  :alt: A question and a response, with the Mark as Answer icon circled

+..
+The following paragraph applies to the edX mobile app for Open edX (with discussions)
+..
+Alison, DOC-1815, June 2015

+.. only:: Open_edX

+  Note that you can only mark questions as answered when you work in a web browser.

 After at least one response is marked as the answer, a check or tick mark image replaces the question mark image for the post in the list on the **Discussion**